 There are two methods for the preparation –

 - The method first is similar to the preparation of an unadjusted trial balance.
-The ledger accounts are adjusted for the end of periods adjusting entries and the account balance are listed to prepare an adjusted trial balance.
-This method takes a lot of time but it is very systematic and is usually used by large companies where a lot of adjustment need to made by companies in their ledger accounts.
+The ledger accounts are adjusted for the end of periods adjusting entries, and the account balance is listed to prepare an adjusted trial balance.
+This method takes a lot of time, but it is very systematic and usually used by large companies where a lot of adjustments need to made by companies in their ledger accounts.

-- The second method is quite simple and fast but it is not very systematic and usually used by small companies where less adjustment needs to be done.
+- The second method is quite fast and straightforward, but it is not very systematic and usually used by small companies where less adjustment needs to be done.
 In this adjustment, entries are directly added to the unadjusted trial balance to convert it to an adjusted trial balance.

-- The main purpose of adjusted trial balance is a document that shows the total amount of debt against the total amount of credit.
-This is not considered as a financial statement, because it is only used as an internal document.
+- The primary purpose of the adjusted trial balance is a document that shows the total amount of debt against the total amount of credit.
+It is not considered as a financial statement because it is only used as an internal document.

-- Hence, it is very useful in big companies to adjust many entries.
-It also ensures that entries are done correctly if balances entered into financial statement are incorrect, the financial statements themselves will be inaccurate and the total must be equal.
+- Hence, it is beneficial in big companies to adjust many entries.
+It also ensures that entries are done correctly if balances entered into financial statements are incorrect, the financial statements themselves will be inaccurate, and the total must be equal.

-- Any difference indicates that there is some error in entries, ledger or in the calculations.
-It also helps to monitor the performance of the company as adjusted trial balance is prepared after considering all adjustments of entries of different accounts and so it gives a clear picture of the performance of the company.
+- Any difference indicates that there is some error in entries, ledger, or the calculations.
+It also helps to monitor the performance of the company as the adjusted trial balance is prepared after considering all adjustments of entries of different accounts.
+So it gives a clear picture of the performance of the company.

 Difference Between Trial Balance and Adjusted Trial Balance

-- A trial balance is a list of closing balances of ledger account on a certain point of time whereas adjusted balance is a list of general accounts and their balances at a point of time after the adjusted entries have been posted.
+- A trial balance is a list of closing balances of ledger account on a particular point of time.
+In contrast, adjusted balance is a list of general account and their balances at a point of time after the adjusting entries have been posted.

 Adjusted Trial Balance Video